Qumulo/docs/azure-guide/how-qumulo-scalable-file-service-works.md

 ---
-title: "How the Azure Native Qumulo Scalable File Service Works"
+title: "How Azure Native Qumulo Scalable File Service (ANQ) Works"
-summary: "This section gives an overview of deploying the Azure Native Qumulo Scalable File Service; lists the Azure regions and compliance postures that the service supports; and explains the differences between this service, Qumulo on AWS as an AMI, and Qumulo on premises."
+summary: "This section gives an overview of deploying ANQ; lists the Azure regions and compliance postures that the service supports; and explains the differences between this service, Qumulo on AWS as an AMI, and Qumulo on premises."
 permalink: /azure-guide/how-qumulo-scalable-file-service-works.html
 sidebar: azure_guide_sidebar
 keywords: cloud, azure, native, scalable_file_service, file_service, regions, soc, fips_140-2